 Pharmacologic Class: Monoclonal Antibody

-Secukinumab injection is used to treat moderate-to-severe plaque psoriasis in patients who may benefit from receiving phototherapy (ultraviolet light treatment) or other treatments.
+Secukinumab injection is used to treat moderate to severe plaque psoriasis in patients who may benefit from receiving phototherapy (ultraviolet light treatment) or other treatments.
 It is also used alone or together with other medicines (eg, methotrexate) to treat active psoriatic arthritis.

 This medicine is available only with your doctor's prescription.